MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-can-write-kdump.md

 ---
-title: "can_write_kdump"
+title: "!can_write_kdump"
-description: "The can_write_kdump extension verifies that there is enough disk space on the target computer to write a kernel dump file of the specified type."
+description: "The !can_write_kdump extension verifies that there is enough disk space on the target computer to write a kernel dump file of the specified type."
-keywords: ["kernel dump", "can_write_kdump Windows Debugging"] ms.date: 05/23/2017
+keywords: ["kernel dump", "!can_write_kdump Windows Debugging"] ms.date: 05/23/2017
 topic_type:
 - apiref